 At the date of this report, 139,949,969 ordinary shares of 10 pence each have been issued and are fully paid up and quoted on the London Stock Exchange.
 The rights and obligations attaching to the Company's ordinary shares are set out in the Articles, copies of which can be obtained from Companies House in the UK or by writing to the Company Secretary.
 There are no restrictions on the voting rights attaching to the Company's ordinary shares or on the transfer of securities in the Company.
-No person holds securities in the Company carrying special rights with regard to control of the Company.
-The Company is not aware of any agreements between holders of securities that may result in restrictions on the transfer of securities or on voting rights.
+No person holds securities in the Company is not aware of any agreements between holders of securities that may result in restrictions on the transfer of securities or on voting rights.

-Further information which fulfils the requirements of Section 992 of the Companies Act 2006 and which should be treated as forming part of this report by reference are included in the following sections of the annual report.
+Further information which fulfils the requirements of Section 992 of the Companies Act 2006 and which should be treated as forming part of this report by reference are included in the following sections of the annual report: